sp435/How-to/README.md

-# "How-to"
+# "How-to" tips and tricks for improving research productivity

-- How to use AI for literature review
+- How to use AI for literature review (July 12th, 2023)